Moddable-OpenSource/moddable/documentation/readme.md

 ## Moddable SDK - Documentation

-Copyright 2019 Moddable Tech, Inc.<BR>
+Copyright 2019-2020 Moddable Tech, Inc.<BR>
-Revised: June 20, 2019
+Revised: October 21, 2020

 This folder contains documentation for the Moddable SDK.

-### Getting Started Guides
+### Getting Started

 The [Getting Started Guide](./Moddable%20SDK%20-%20Getting%20Started.md) provides step-by-step instructions for installing, configuring, and building the Moddable SDK for macOS, Linux, and Windows.
-It also includes instructions for building and running example applications on the ESP8266 and ESP32 microcontrollers.
+It also provides instructions for keeping the Moddable SDK tools and build environment up to date over time.

-Guides for specific devices supported by the Moddable SDK, including Moddable One and Moddable Two, are available in the [devices](./devices) directory.
+Developer guides for specific devices supported by the Moddable SDK, including Moddable One and Moddable Two, are available in the [devices](./devices) directory.

-The [Keeping Up To Date](Moddable%20SDK%20-%20Keeping%20Up%20To%20Date.md) guide provides instructions for keeping the Moddable SDK tools and build environment up to date over time.

 ### APIs for Moddable SDK Modules